 If you’re venturing out with a stroller, Catherine Pound, a paediatrician at the Children’s Hospital of Eastern Ontario, recommends dressing your baby in layers.
 Start with a long-sleeved onesie, pants and socks or a sleeper, and then add a sweater or zip-up sweatshirt and, finally, a snowsuit.
 Ears, hands and feet are most at risk for frostbite, she says, so make sure they’re well covered.
 Most snowsuits fold over babies’ hands, but if yours doesn’t, you’ll need to put mittens on.
 Sonia Verma, a mom in Hamilton, Ont., has a trick for keeping mittens on tiny hands: putting kids’ socks over them.
 “They go most of the way up a baby’s arms and fit snugly over poofy warm clothes, and they’re very hard to tug off,” she says.
 Don’t use mittens with strings or scarves, as they’re both strangling hazards.
 Once your babe is bundled in clothes and outerwear, you can also zip him into a cozy stroller bunting bag, which covers hands and feet, and can be opened up if you head indoors.
 (Or just tuck a blanket over your baby.)

-Berthiaume, now a mom of two, says that while dressing a baby for winter can seem daunting at first, it does get easier.
+Berthiaume, now a mom of two, says that while keeping a baby warm in the winter can seem daunting at first, it does get easier.
 “You just find your way of doing it, and it becomes second nature,” she says.
 And fear not, spring will come.

 Catherine Pound, a paediatrician at the Children’s Hospital of Eastern Ontario, says if the temperature is -20C or below, you should limit outdoor time (no long walks, for instance), especially if it’s windy and the sun is hiding.
 “It’s hard for a baby to tell you that they’re uncomfortable, and they lose body heat very easily,” she says.
 When you do go out, never forget the hat.